Ajithhh0/Quiz-App/README.md

-# scroll
+# Quiz APP

-A new Flutter project.
+A new Flutter project as part of my internship training.

 ## Getting Started